getsentry/sentry-docs/src/collections/_documentation/learn/breadcrumbs.md

 ## Recording Crumbs

 Manual breadcrumb recording is also available and easy to use.
-In this way, breadcrumbs can be added whenever something interesting happens.
+This way breadcrumbs can be added whenever something interesting happens.
 For instance, it might make sense to record a breadcrumb if the user authenticates or another state change happens.